-Teaching methods: explanation, interview, discussion, brainstorming, students' own work, work with internet resources, practice, revision.
+Teaching methods: explanation, interview, discussion, brainstorming, students' own work, work with Internet resources, practice, revision.

 During the semester, the student will prepare a visual presentation, present a paper, and take a final test.
 Active participation in seminars, independent and group problem solving, and the student's own creative work are required.
-Points: active participation in seminars: 30 points, preparation/presentation of a paper: 30 points, test: 40 points (100/0).
+Points: active participation in the seminar: 15 points, preparation/presentation of a paper: 25 points, test: 60 points (100/0).